ocapn/ocapn/draft-specifications/CapTP Specification.md

 ### The bootstrap Object

 The bootstrap object is responsible for providing access to local objects on the session.
-It has two different behaviors, these are selected using the conventional CapTP method mechanism of sending a symbol as the first argument, the following methods are available:
+It has three different behaviors, selected using the conventional CapTP method mechanism of sending a symbol as the first argument.
+The following methods are available:

 -   `fetch`
 -   `deposit-gift`